stdevel/poodle_protector/README.md

 # ./poodle_protector.py -lrc "SSLProtocol TLSv1.2"
 I'd like to create a backup of '/etc/httpd/conf.d/ssl.conf as '/etc/httpd/conf.d/ssl.conf.20141017-1112' ...
 I'd like to insert 'SSLProtocol TLSv1.2' into /etc/httpd/conf.d/ssl.conf using the following command: sed -i '/SSLProtocol/ c\SSLProtocol TLSv1.2' /etc/httpd/conf.d/ssl.conf ...
-I'd also like to restart the service using: 'service httpd reload'
+I'd also like to restart the service using: 'service httpd restart'
 ```